AnyLog-co/documentation/logging events.md

 ## The Error Log

-The error log contains all error messages. the following example retrieve the error log instances:
+The error log contains all error messages.
+The following examples retrieve the error log instances:
 1. Return all error instances:
 <pre>
 get error log